State profile · LA · CMS + NAIC

 The verdict

-Marketplace insurers in Louisiana deny 17.0% of claims — below the 21% national average, the 18th-highest of 31 states, and drivers pay an average $1749 a year for auto cover, more than the $1191 national average.
+Marketplace insurers in Louisiana deny 20.1% of claims - near the 20% national average, the 16th-highest of 30 states, and drivers pay an average $1749 a year for auto cover, more than the $1191 national average (the 3rd-most-expensive of 51 states).

 avg claims denied